 If you want to understand how the sound of New Orleans hip-hop actually came to be, you have to get off the main highway and find your way to the corner rooms.
 You have to strip away the corporate stories and the major label myths, and look at the real infrastructure.
 And in the mid-1980s, that infrastructure was built on family, discipline, and a couple of teenage kids with an unyielding drive to out-scratch everybody within a twenty-mile radius.

-I was thirteen years old, living in our family's brick house at fifteen-oh-eight Lizardi Street, right on the corner of North Robertson in the Ninth Ward.
+I was thirteen years old, living in our family's brick house at the family home in the Ninth Ward, right on the corner of the corner in the Ninth Ward.
 My dad was an absolute powerhouse of a man.
 We had just come out of owning a gas station where he worked tirelessly as a frame attendant, holding down multiple jobs to keep us stable.
 We were what you'd call "hood rich" — we lived with that clean, structured, respectable Cosby-style discipline.
 Because of that stability, I had things most kids my age could only dream of.
 I had money in my pockets from working, I lost weight, my mom bought me the best gear, and I was the first kid on the block rocking fresh Ballys at thirteen years old.

 But my real wealth wasn't the shoes.
-It was the sound system inside my corner bedroom.
+It was the sound system inside my corner bedroom at Lizardi and North Robertson — my own Lizardi and N. Robertson studio.

 During that era, Mannie Fresh and DJ Baby T got record contracts early.
 That meant they were locked down — they couldn't do the regular neighborhood house parties anymore.
 That left the whole city wide open for me.
 I became the premier DJ around town.
 I was working constantly, handling almost every major house party in the city, and my dad was my roadie.
 He drove me to every single gig, helping me haul those heavy crates of vinyl and those massive Peavey cabinets.